ankitects/anki-manual/src/studying.md

 see the [lapses](deck-options.md#lapses) section for more information about how lapsed reviews are handled.

-**Hard** shows the card at a [slightly longer delay](deck-options.md#hard-interval) than last time, and tells Anki to show the card more frequently in the future.
+**Hard** by default, shows the card at a [slightly longer delay](deck-options.md#hard-interval) than last time, and tells Anki to show the card more frequently in the future.

 **Good** tells Anki that the last delay was about right, and the card easiness doesn’t need to be adjusted down or up.
 At the [default starting